An SDE approximation for stochastic differential delay equations with state-dependent colored noise: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) are widely employed to describe the time evolution of systems encountered in physics, biology, and economics, among others \cite{Oksendal, Arnold, Karatzas}.
 It is often natural to introduce a delay into the equations in order to account for the fact that the system's response to changes in its environment is not instantaneous.
 We are, therefore, led to consider stochastic differential delay equations (SDDEs).
 A survey of the theory of SDDEs, including theorems on existence and uniqueness of solutions as well as stochastic stability, can be found in Ref.~\cite{Ivanov}.
 In addition to numerous other results, a treatment of the (appropriately defined) Markov property and the concept of a generator are contained in Ref.~\cite{Kushner1}.
 Numerical aspects of SDDEs are treated in Ref.~\cite{Kushner2}.
 For other aspects of the theory see Ref.~\cite{Mao}.
-An equation related to, but simpler than, the one considered here was studied in a different context in Ref.~\cite{Pavliotis}.
-There, the limit that the authors derive is analogous to our Theorem 1.
-Results on small delay approximations for SDDEs of a different type than the one considered here are contained in Ref.~\cite{Guillouzic}; see also Ref.~\cite{Longtin}.
-We are not aware of any previous studies addressing the question of the effective equation in the limit as the time delays and correlation times of the noises go to zero, other than a less mathematical and less general treatment in our previous work~\cite{Pesce}.
-In fact, the present paper was motivated by~\cite{Pesce} and can be seen as its mathematically formal extension.